-If you’re planning to retire in 2022, you’ll experience some changes to both your FEHB plan and how you pay for premiums and out-of-pocket health expenses once you leave.
+Federal employees will experience some changes to both their FEHB plans and how they pay for premiums and out-of-pocket health expenses once leaving federal service.
 We’ll walk you through what to expect and provide some guidance on how these changes impact your plan choices.

 Goodbye Tax-Preferred Healthcare Programs